Surgical abortion is a procedure that ends an undesired pregnancy by removing the fetus and placenta from the mother's womb (uterus).

 You can get pregnant before your next period, which will occur 4 to 6 weeks after the procedure.
 Be sure to make arrangements to prevent pregnancy, especially during the first month after the procedure.
 You may want to talk with your health care provider about emergency contraception.

 Suction curettage; Surgical abortion; Elective abortion - surgical; Therapeutic abortion - surgical

 Annas GJ, Elias S. Legal and ethical issues in obstetric practice.
 In: Gabbe SG, Niebyl JR, Simpson JL, eds.
 Obstetrics: Normal and Problem Pregnancies.
 6th ed.
 Philadelphia, PA: Elsevier Saunders; 2012:chap 54.

-Jensen JT, Mischell Jr DR. Family planning: contraception, sterilization, and pregnancy termination.
-In: Katz VL, Lentz GM, Lobo RA, Katz VL, eds.
+Jensen JT, Mishell Jr. DR. Family planning: contraception, sterilization, and pregnancy termination.
+In: Lentz GM, Lobo RA, Gershenson DM, Katz VL, eds.
 Comprehensive Gynecology.
 6th ed.
 Philadelphia, PA: Elsevier Mosby; 2012:chap 13.

 Updated by: Cynthia D. White, MD, Fellow American College of Obstetricians and Gynecologists, Group Health Cooperative, Bellevue, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.